I wasn’t born an optimist.

 I now believe that I live in a friendly Universe.

-This past year I really had to dig deep to recoup my core happiness.
+During the past five months of Pandemic lockdown, I really have had to dig deep to recoup my core happiness.

 And then, slowly, I began to notice, moments of joy popping up.